A Hateful Decision cover art

 Pre-order Now for £12.06

-Based on extensive new archival research, rediscovered eyewitness accounts and reflections from the private papers of the key protagonists, A Hateful Decision tells for the first time the full story of the British attack on the French navy at Mers el Kébir, on 3 July 1940.
+Based on extensive new research and rediscovered eyewitness accounts, A Hateful Decision tells for the first time the full story of the British attack on the French fleet at Mers el Kébir, on 3 July 1940.

-As we pass between the men on the ground and events unfolding in the British, French and German corridors of power, this riveting book brings to life Churchill’s darkest hour, as he demonstrated to the world how far Britain would go to win the war.
+As we pass between the men on the ground and the ratcheting tension in the European corridors of power, this riveting book brings to life Churchill’s darkest hour, and the act that demonstrated to the world how far Britain would go to win the war.

 © Edward Abel Smith 2026 (P) Penguin Audio 2026